bobdavies2000/OpenCVB/Tutorials/(7) AI Generated C++/ReadMe.md

 ![A screenshot of a computer Description automatically generated](media/5d612fcedf0a0ab2d37f3158d578aeb8.png)

 **Step 3 – Paste Bard Output:** *Above is the full dialog box for the translator showing the before and after versions of the algorithm.
-Step 3 is simply to paste the Bard output into the text box on the right.*
+Step 3 is to paste the Bard output into the text box on the right.*

 Bard always shows the \#include files which are not needed for each algorithm – they are already present in the OpenCVB CPP_AI_Generated.cpp module.
 There are other touch-ups that will be automatically applied to the Bard output as well.